wilsonc101/Lemputer/README.md

 A basic website based on AWS Lambda with Python.

-Configuration performed by Amazon Chalice and renders a PyGal graph as an embedded HTML element.
+Configuration performed by Amazon Chalice and renders a PyGal graph populated with data from SimpleDB as an embedded HTML element.